 How to Make Finnish Salmon Soup at Home

-For a truly traditional pairing, serve your Lohikeitto with a slice of Finnish Archipelago Bread.
-Its sweet, dense texture perfectly complements the creamy soup.
-If you prefer a bread made of wheat flour, try my No-knead Dutch oven bread!
+https://cookingwithella.com/finnish-archipelago-bread-a-celebration-staple/.
+It’s slightly sweet, dense texture perfectly balances the creamy soup.
+If you prefer a softer, wheat-based option, try my No-knead Dutch oven bread:

 Share the Recipe